 The flavors of lime, spices, and tomatillo salsa combine in a flavorful marinade for chicken, perfect for grilling.
 This Salsa Verde Chicken is also freezer friendly to make supper a little easier.

-My mother in law used to make a wonderful chicken that she marinaded in green salsa and then breaded with flour and spices before baking.
-Hubby requested this as his birthday supper for many, many years.
+My mother-in-law used to make a wonderful chicken that she marinaded in green salsa and then breaded with flour and spices before baking.
+Bryan requested this as his birthday supper for many, many years.

 I’ve adapted the similar flavors for the grill.
 The lime adds a touch of sweetness while the cumin and chile powder add just a bit of heat.
 The grilled chicken makes a lovely protein for salads, to fill tacos, or to eat as a main dish.